-If this configuration is deactivated the issue you’re viewing if it is an epic will be excluded from progress bar calculations.
+If this configuration is deactivated the top level epic will be excluded from progress bar calculations.

-When the “include sub-tasks” configuration is toggled on Epic Sum Up will include all sub-tasks within containers or epics in the calculation.
-If this configuration is deactivated all related sub-tasks will be excluded from Progress bar calculations.
+When the “include sub-tasks” configuration is toggled “on” Epic Sum Up will include all sub-tasks within epics in the calculation.
+If this configuration is deactivated all related sub-tasks will be excluded from progress bar calculations.
 Please note that from the calculation excluded sub-tasks won’t be shown in the Detail View Editor.

-Please note that the default setting for data samples includes containers/epics and sub-tasks.
+Please note that the default setting for data samples includes epics and sub-tasks.